-If you find a marking mistake, you can ask the New Zealand Qualifications Authority (NZQA) for:
+If you find a mistake in the marks, you can ask the New Zealand Qualifications Authority (NZQA) for:

-- a review – where results are checked against answer booklets
+- a review – results are checked against answer booklets

-- a reconsideration – where answer booklets are re-marked.
+- a reconsideration – answer booklets are re-marked.

 Talk to the school

 Suggest your young person talks to their teacher or student adviser about their options and goals.
-For example, they may be able to:
+For example, can they: